New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Falcons stats and trends

-- Atlanta won seven games against the spread last year, while failing to cover nine times.

-- The Falcons covered the spread four times last season (4-3 ATS) when playing as at least 3.5-point underdogs.
+- The Falcons were 5-4 ATS last season when playing as at least 3-point underdogs.

-- Atlanta's games went over the point total seven out of 16 times last year.
+- In Atlanta's games last year, the combined scoring went over the point total seven times.

-- Atlanta was 6-3 against the spread and 4-5 overall last year when the team scored more than 22.3 points.
+- Atlanta was 6-3 against the spread and 4-5 overall in games when it put up more than 22.3 points last season.

 - In games that Atlanta churned out over 349.3 yards last season, the team was 6-5 against the spread and 3-8 overall.

-- The Falcons turned the ball over 18 times last year, four fewer times than the Giants forced turnovers (22).
+- The Falcons turned the ball over 18 times last season, four fewer times than the Giants forced turnovers (22).

 Home and road insights